digital-land/digital-land.github.io/content/blog-post/beta-team.md

 <a href="https://www.flickr.com/photos/psd/52970036297/in/photolist-2oGMhkT-c6cfGW" title="The bottleneck is usually at the top"><img src="https://live.staticflickr.com/65535/52970036297_209c7e6b75.jpg" alt="The bottleneck is usually at the top"/></a>

 Let me be clear.

 This is despite you all individually doing great work.
 I really mean that.
 I loved the last show and tell.
 There was a lot of great work in there, and it was presented consumately.
-You should be proud of your work, and how you work.
+You should be proud of your work, and how you have been working.

 No, we’re failing because despite being productive, we’re not being effective.